edinho02/youtube-v-rote/README.md

 # VRote
-A google extension that adds rotation functionality to youtube videos.
+A google chrome extension that adds rotation functionality to youtube videos.
 You can rotate videos by 90°, 180°, 270° or 360°

 ## Installation guide